 Participation engages cadets.
 It is so, especially when there would be a question and answer session.
-A challenging question posed by the instructor arouse their interest and leave them to figure out why, get them to think, and encourages them to make links with the subject of discussion.
+A challenging question posed by the instructor arouses their interest and leaves them to figure out why, gets them to think, and encourages them to make links with the subject of discussion.
 Magnification of this benefit occurs when lecturers play a bit with the query, repeat it, write it on the chalkboard, and decide not to call on the first hand they see.
-This measures engages the cadets and makes them think and want to outshine the others thus making the class lively and active.
+This measure engages the cadets and makes them think and want to outshine the others thus making the class lively and active.

 Participation also provides the instructor feedback.
 When the instructors ask questions, and the learners respond or try to describe, I can evaluate the extent to which the cadets understand the concept.
 They can correct or help the cadets adjust what they have not got right or do not see quite clearly.
 This activity provides the instructor with feedback on what he or she needs to pay attention to for the next lesson.
 Moreover, it also offers the instructor a chance to become aware of the understanding capacity of the topic by the cadets or how informed they are on a given subject.

-Participation provides not only the instructor feedback, but also the cadet’s feedback.
+Participation provides not only the instructor feedback but also the cadet’s feedback.
 It is so especially when the instructors ask questions or otherwise seek cadet input and contribution over a subject; they are letting learners know something about the significance of certain ideas and information.
-This activity goes hand in hand in increasing participation.
+This activity goes hand in hand with increasing participation.

 (Continued On Next Page)